 Before we continue, it’s worth checking if Squid is able to run at this point (which may not be the case if something is using Squid’s default port, for example).
 It should be running after installation, which you can check with

 systemctl status squid.
-If squid is not running, try to fix anything at this point.
+If squid is not running, you can attempt to fix its configuration in the next step.

 Now the most important part - the configuration.
 The config is stored under